Best Affordable Places to Live in South Carolina in 2025

 On this page:

 Located on the southeast coast, South Carolina offers a mild climate and charming historical towns that draw crowds of urbanites looking for better quality of life.
 The state is home to many respected universities, including Clemson, The Citadel (The Military College of South Carolina), and the University of South Carolina.
 Residents who enjoy outdoor activities have everything from subtropical beaches to the Blue Ridge Mountains in the “Upstate” region.
-The cost of living is lower than the national average, and the average property tax is less than half the national average.
+The cost of living is lower than the national average, as are housing costs.

 Best Places to Live in South Carolina

 South Carolina offers many beautiful cities and towns that combine old-world charm with modern buildings and public spaces.
 The cost of living in South Carolina is reasonable, and affordable neighborhoods abound in the suburbs of inland cities such as Spartanburg and Batesburg-Leesville.
-Beach lovers often gravitate to Myrtle Beach and Hilton Head Island, whereas culture buffs appreciate the history and amenities of Charleston and Rock Hill.
+Beach lovers often gravitate to Myrtle Beach, whereas culture buffs appreciate the history and amenities of Fountain Inn.

 Make sure you look into first-time homebuyer programs in South Carolina to see how you can save money.
 And if you’re a newbie homebuyer, use our first-time homebuyer guide to learn more about the process before you start shopping.